adrisec/staff-tester/README.md

 	mail3@example.com name=Jacques link=http://mailtophpfile.com?id=3
 	mail4@example.com name=Jane link=http://mailtophpfile.com?id=4
 ```
-Also if you add parameters, you must add them to every target added in your target list file.
+Also if you add parameters, you must do it to every target added in your target list file.

 ## SMTP Server
 If you don't know how to use a SMTP server, you can try this tool by using the free Gmail SMTP server ([check more info here](https://www.lifewire.com/what-are-the-gmail-smtp-settings-1170854))
-If you have a corporative mail, maybe you can use your own SMTP server.
-If you don't know how to do it, ask to your hosting provider.
+If you have a corporative email, you can may use your own SMTP server.
+If you don't know how to do it, ask your hosting provider.
 Otherwise, you can use any other SMTP services.
 A simple Google search can help you with this configuration.
 ### Connection reminders
 Staff-tester uses a TLS connection to the server.
-In the case that you have different alternatives(for example gmail SMTP uses different ports for TLS or SSL), you may need to consider it.
+In the case that you have different alternatives(for example gmail SMTP uses different ports for TLS or SSL), you may need consider it.

 # Disclaimer
-This tool is only for testing or learning purposes and can only be used where strict consent has been given.
+This tool is only for testing or learning purposes and it can only be used where strict consent has been given.
 Do not use this for any illegal purposes.
 Use this tool by your own responsability.

 # Contributors
 Adrian Navas <adrian dot navas dot ajenjo1@gmail dot com> (http://github.com/adrinavaas)

 #### Special thanks
 Icon made by Freepik from www.flaticon.com